adobe-fonts/noto-emoji-svg/README.md

 To help thoroughly test the fonts, a script was developed that generates [an HTML file](test.html) that lists all official emoji and emoji sequences.
-The current output shows Unicode version 11.
+The current output shows Unicode version 12.
 To generate the file run this command:

 	python3 test/generate_test_html.py

 To divide the output into multiple files use the `--paginate` option:

 	python3 test/generate_test_html.py -p

+## Generating the TXT test document

+Another script was developed that generates the test document in simple TXT format.
+To generate the [TXT test file](test.txt) run this command:

+	python3 test/generate_test_txt.py -e 20

+This file can be easily imported into Illustrator, Photoshop or InDesign.

 ## Generating aliases